bottom over top reaching for the other side a fold will occur

 Rising and falling, overlapping, and reaching back (all actions associated with folds) can be orchestrated musically.
 One technique used to create “reaching back” is to feature overtone harmonics.
 By this I mean, playing the interval notes to a fundamental tone in the octave in which they naturally occur in the harmonic overtone series for that tone.
 For example, the first harmonic in a series is the octave above the fundamental, now we are in the second octave above the fundamental where we hear a fifth then the next octave tone.
-In the third octave we hear the third and flatted seventh.
+In the third octave we hear the third, fifth and flatted seventh.
 The fourth octave layers in the second and the raised fourth and the sixth.
 Normally when these intervals are played over one or two octaves they are heard as chords.
 Articulating them in their natural harmonic series “home” octave creates a harmonic reach over multiple octaves, and a fold back in reference to the fundamental tone.
 An example of this technique from the Folding/Unfolding Soundscape:

 Here is an illustration of the harmonic series for the fundamental tone C – you can follow the notes up to see that the familiar intervals of the Solfege scale mostly play out over the four octaves above the fundamental note.

 As you can hear in the example, stretching across multiple octaves creates a spacious reach into very high frequencies which refer back to the fundamental tone, thus creating a sonic fold.